cmu-mirakle2000/blockchain/02 deploying-running.md

-### Step 1: Set up an EC2 Instance
+### Step 1: Connect to Your Server

-1. **Connect to your EC2 instance**:
+1. **Connect to your server**:

    - Open Terminal application on your computer
-   - Use the following command to connect to your instance (change the IP address):
+   - Use SSH to connect to your server
      ```bash
+     # Example only.
+Use the appropriate command for your server
      ssh -i ~/labsuser.pem ec2-user@192.168.2.16
      ```